markhoerth/hms-quickstart/README.md

 make clean                # remove containers + volumes
 ```

-## Relationship to Gravitino
+## Conclusions

-**What this proves:** Spark and Trino have no architectural constraint preventing
+Spark and Trino have no architectural constraint preventing
 them from serving multiple table formats from a single HMS connection.

-**Separate finding:** Gravitino's current HMS catalog connector enforces a single
-table type per catalog connection.
-The target behavior for HMS and Glue catalogs in Gravitino
-is what this environment demonstrates.